Exploring the Focusing Mechanism of the NuMI Horn Magnets: NuMI beamline and Instrumentation

 \subsection{NuMI Beam Instrumentation}

-The primary beam instrumentation and the muon monitors for this study are described in this section.
+This subsection describes the primary beam instrumentation relevant to muon profile studies, including muon monitors.

-\subsubsection{Proton beam monitor}
+\subsubsection{Proton Beam Monitor}

-A pair of induced-charge pickup electrodes and a multi-wire Secondary Emission electron Monitor (SEM) are used as a beam position monitor (BPM) and beam profile monitor (PM), respectively.
-A special PM, which is permanently placed upstream of the target, is made of a thin (5$\mu$meter thick $\times$ 25 $\mu$meter wide) Ti foil to mitigate the beam scattering at the foil.
-There are $47\times47$ foils stretched in $x$ and $y$ directions with gaps between foils of 0.5\,mm.
-The PM provides the proton beam profile for every spill.
-Other PMs are periodically inserted in the beam line at different locations for monitoring the beam optics.
+A pair of induced-charge pickup electrodes and a multiwire Secondary Emission electron Monitor (SEM) serve as the beam position monitor (BPM) and beam profile monitor (PM), respectively.
+A dedicated PM, constructed from thin titanium foil (\qty{5}{\micro\meter} thick $\times$ \qty{25}{\micro\meter} wide) to minimize beam scattering, is permanently installed 10\,m upstream of the target.
+This PM consists of $47 \times 47$ planar foils arranged in the $x$ and $y$ directions, with $0.5$\,mm spacing between adjacent foils.
+It records the proton beam profile for every beam spill.
+Additional PMs are periodically inserted at different locations along the beamline to support beam optics monitoring.

-Horizontal and vertical BPMs are paired to measure the beam position on the transverse plane.
-Two sets of paired BPMs near the target are used for measuring the proton beam position and beam orientation at the target.
-Several BPMs comprise a network system to automatically correct the proton beam position and beam orientation at the target, which is called the autotune~\cite{adamson2016}.
-The accuracy of the beam position measurement is $\pm$0.02\,mm using BPM and PM~\cite{adamson2016}, and the accuracy of the RMS beam spot size measurement is $\pm$0.1\,mm using PM.
+Horizontal and vertical BPMs are paired to measure the beam position in the transverse plane.
+Two sets of paired BPMs, located $22$\,m and $10$\,m upstream of the target, are used to determine both the position and angular orientation of the proton beam at the target.
+These BPMs are part of an automated feedback system, known as the autotune~\cite{adamson2016}, which continuously adjusts the beam trajectory to maintain alignment with the target.
+The beam position can be measured with an accuracy of $\pm0.02$\,mm using BPMs and PMs~\cite{adamson2016}, and the RMS beam spot size can be determined with an accuracy of $\pm0.1$\,mm using PM.

-\subsubsection{Current monitor}
+\subsubsection{Current Monitor}

-The proton beam intensity at the target is measured by using a toroidal beam Current Transformer (beam CT) located upstream of the target.
-The signal calibration is done by using a current source and by comparison to a Direct-Current Current Transformer (DCCT) at the Main Injector.
-The accuracy of the beam CT is 0.5\% while the stability of signal pulse-per-pulse is $\pm$0.1\%~\cite{adamson2016,Crisp_2011}.
+The proton beam intensity at the target is measured by a toroidal beam current transformer (beam CT) installed upstream of the target.
+The CT signal is calibrated with a precision current source and cross-checked against a direct-current current transformer (DCCT) at the Main Injector.
+The beam CT achieves an accuracy of $0.5$\%, with a pulse-per-pulse stability of $\pm$0.1\%~\cite{adamson2016,Crisp_2011}.

-The horn power supply circuit generates a half-sinusoidal voltage, and the pulse is propagated through four striplines.
-The total pulse length of this half sinusoidal wave is 2.334\,msec.
-A current transformer measures the horn current for each stripline (horn CT).
-The current transformer is calibrated using a pre-calibrated current source.
-The accuracy of horn CT is $\pm$0.1\%~\cite{Hylen2018}.
+The horn power supply delivers a half-sinusoidal voltage waveform, which is transmitted through four striplines to the horns.
+The pulse duration is $2.334$\,msec.
+The horn current is measured using current transformers (horn CT) placed on each stripline.
+These devices are calibrated using a pre-calibrated current source, achieving a measurement accuracy of $\pm0.1$\%~\cite{Hylen2018}.